Educational Home > Diamond Education > The 4 C's > Carat

 How does carat weight affect diamond size?

-As diamond carat size increases, the diameter and the depth of the diamond will also increase.
-This is the reason a 1 carat diamond approximately 6.5mm in diameter will not look twice as wide as a 1/2 carat diamond that is approximately 5mm in diameter.
+As diamond’s carat size increases, both the diameter and the depth of the diamond also increase.
+A 1 carat diamond approximately 6.5mm in diameter will not look twice as wide as a 1/2 carat diamond that is approximately 5mm in diameter.
 See the chart below for clarification on specific styles and carat weights.